Civil Procedure | Key Concepts to Know & How To Study for the MBE® for the 2025 Bar Exam.

 Motions 22.2% 5-6

-Civil Procedure Breakdown by Topic, Weightage and Tested Questions
+Civil Procedure by Topic, Weightage and Tested Questions

 Jurisdiction and Venue / State Law in Federal Court

-1. the opposing parties reside in different states and
+1. The opposing parties must reside in different states

 Pretrial Procedures